microsoft/azure-maven-plugins/azure-spring-cloud-maven-plugin/QUICKSTART.md

-# Azure Spring Cloud Maven Plugin Quick Start
+# Azure Spring Apps Maven Plugin Quick Start

-Azure Spring Cloud Maven Plugin is intended to help you easily create and update Azure Spring Cloud Services.
+Azure Spring Apps Maven Plugin is intended to help you easily create and update Azure Spring Apps.
  With this tooling, you could run the deploy jobs automatically with pre defined configuration.

 > NOTE: